By Brendan O'Brien

-GREEN BAY, Wis (Reuters) - Wisconsin voters were heading to the polls on Tuesday for the first of nine summer recall elections triggered by the battle earlier this year over curbs on public-sector collective bargaining in the state.
+GREEN BAY, Wis (Reuters) - Wisconsin voters headed to the polls on Tuesday for the first of nine summer recall elections triggered by the battle earlier this year over curbs on public-sector collective bargaining in the state.

-In Tuesday's special election, Dave Hansen, a Democratic state senator from Green Bay, will defend his seat against Republican challenger David VanderLeest.
+In Tuesday's most important special election, Dave Hansen, a Democratic state senator from Green Bay, was defending his seat against Republican challenger David VanderLeest.

 The bill, which ultimately passed both chambers of the Republican-controlled legislature and was signed into law by Republican Governor Scott Walker, also forces most public workers to pay more for their retirement and healthcare.

 Only police and firefighters were exempted from the controversial new law.

 The legislation triggered the biggest opposition demonstrations in the state since the Vietnam War.

 The fractious debate over the measure propelled Wisconsin to the front of a wider national political battle as Republicans who took control of many statehouses in 2010 midterm elections moved aggressively to shrink government and made reining in public unions a top priority.